canbooo/experiment-design/docs/source/orthogonal_sampling.rst

 Let :math:`X_1, X_2` follow the same distribution as above and let :math:`Y = X_1 + X_2` be a random variable, for which
 we want to estimate the expectation :math:`\mathbb{E}[Y] = \mu_Y`.
-Using the linear relationship above and due to the normal distribution of the variables and assuming independence, we can infer that :math:`Y \sim \mathcal{N}(4, \sqrt{2})` and thus `\mu_Y=4`.
+Using the linear relationship above and due to the normal distribution of the variables and assuming independence, we can infer that :math:`Y \sim \mathcal{N}(4, \sqrt{2})` and thus :math:`\mu_Y=4`.
 For the purposes of this demonstration, assume that the exact relationship between :math:`X_1, X_2` and :math:`Y` are not known but we can use the black-box function :math:`Y = f(X_1, X_2)` to estimate :math:`\mu_Y` from samples.
-We could use the followin.. code for the estimation using `OrthogonalSamplingDesigner` and `RandomSamplingDesigner`
+We could use the following code for the estimation using :class:`.OrthogonalSamplingDesigner` and :class:`.RandomSamplingDesigner`

 .. code:: python